 She has the privilege to meet in Florence people from all walks of life in addition to the powerful influencers from the world of entertainment, media and politics.

 About Paola Vojnovic

-Her research was published in Città di Vita, Siti UNESCO, The Florentine, and other publications, and she has edited two books, "The Basilica of Santa Croce: American Reflections" and "Il Ponte delle Immagini."
-She also co-authored "Santa Croce in Pink," a guidebook focusing on women buried or celebrated in the church of Santa Croce.
+Paola’s research has been published in Città di Vita, Siti UNESCO, The Florentine, and other books and periodicals.
+For Opera di Santa Croce, she has edited two books, "The Basilica of Santa Croce: American Reflections" and "Il Ponte delle Immagini."
+She also co-authored "Santa Croce in Pink," a guidebook focusing on women buried or celebrated in the Basilica of Santa Croce.
 Recently, Paola appeared in a documentary about the 1966 Great Flood of Florence, “When the World Answered,” produced by PBS in the United States.

-Prior to pursuing her graduate degrees in art history, Paola owned and managed WIP Art Gallery in Scottsdale, Arizona.
+Prior to pursuing her graduate degrees in art history, Paola owned and managed WIP Art Gallery in Scottsdale, Arizona (2001-2005).